Best Cities for Remote Work in the U.S.

 Q: How do I choose the right city for my remote work lifestyle?

-A: Think about your priorities — climate, housing costs, access to outdoor activities, and local networking opportunities — and use tools like the LookyLOO quiz to match them.
+A: Think about your priorities, climate, housing costs, access to outdoor activities, and local networking opportunities, and use tools like the LookyLOO quiz to match them.

 Q: Can I find remote work communities in these cities?

 A: Yes.
 Many cities host regular networking events, tech meetups, and social gatherings for remote professionals.
+Go through the coworking spaces and you'll typically see they host or promote meetups.